François Konter

-François 'Bitzi' Konter (20 February 1934 – 29 August 2018) was a Luxembourgian footballer.
+François "Bitzi" Konter (20 February 1934 – 29 August 2018) was a Luxembourgish professional footballer.

 Club career

 Konter started his career at local team Chiers Rodange but played much of his club football in Belgium, for RSC Anderlecht and AA Gent.

 International career

 He played for Luxembourg's national team at the height of the country's footballing strength, making his debut in October 1955 against Switzerland, and was an integral part of the team that almost reached the semi-finals of the 1964 European Championship.

 During his international career, Konter played 77 games and scored four goals.
 He played in 16 FIFA World Cup qualification matches.

 He was the country's all-time record cap holder from November 1966 until November 1995 when Carlo Weis overtook his tally.
 He played his final international game in April 1969, in a World Cup qualifier against Bulgaria.